executablebooks/mdformat/STYLE.md

 ## Code spans

-Length of the code span starting/ending backtick string is reduced to minimum.
+Length of a code span starting/ending backtick string is reduced to minimum.
 Needless space characters are stripped from the front and back, unless the content contains backticks.